NYU-DiffusionMRI/DESIGNER-v2/README.md

 ### Using Dev Container

-DESIGNER-v2 provides a development container configuration that ensures all developers work with the same development environment, making it easier to collaborate and avoid "it works on my machine" issues.
-This setup is particularly useful for ones who want to contribute to DESIGNER.
+DESIGNER-v2 provides a dev container setup with the following benefits:
+- **Consistent development environment**
+Ensures all developers use the same setup, avoiding “it works on my machine” issues.
+- **Fast and accurate testing**
+The dev container mirrors the production Docker environment, enabling DESIGNER commands to be tested without rebuilding the production image each time.

+This setup is ideal for contributors who want a reliable and reproducible development workflow.

 #### Prerequisites